mikeraab/docker001/Participant-Guide.md

 <img src=images/052-commit-index.png />

-This will trigger a new automated build in Docker Hub, which will run the Dockerfile, which incorporates the new changes in index.html as part of the build process.
+This will trigger a new automated build in Docker Hub, which will run the Dockerfile, which incorporates the new changes in index.html as part of the build process:

-> *Note - if the automated build does not happen automatically, you can just use the "Trigger" button in the Build Settings tab to start an image build.
+> *Note - if the automated build does not happen automatically, you can just use the "Trigger" button in the Build Settings tab to start an image build.*

 <img src=images/github-dockerhub_3.jpg />